-Here we consider more specifically emissions from the the newest version of the Community Emissions Data System (CEDS; O'Rourke et al., 2021).
-The trends are shown in Fig. 1.
-A previous version of this dataset was used in CMIP6 and described by Hoesly et al. (2018).
-Sulfur emissions were mostly declining since 2000, in particular there were substantial declines over North America and Europe, continuing decreasing trends that started in the last decades of the 20th century.
+Here we consider more specifically emissions from the the newest version of the Community Emissions Data System (CEDS; O'Rourke et al., 2021), as also used in CMIP6 and as described by Hoesly et al. (2018) and are shown in Fig. 1.
+Sulfur emissions were mostly declining since 2000, in particular there were substantial declines over North America and Europe,

+- continuing decreasing trends that started in the last decades of the 20th century.
 Also over East Asia, due to reductions after 2010, the overall trend is negative, despite the fact that in the first decade of the 21st century, emissions did still increase.
-Over Southeast Asia, including India, and also over parts of Africa, sulfate precursor emissions showed increasing trends.
+Over Southeast Asia, including India, and also over substantial parts of Africa, sulfate precursor emissions showed increasing trends.
 Some shipping routes over ocean show increasing trends in this period.
-OC and BC emissions broadly show the same, but with more widespread increases especially over more regions in East Asia, Africa, and also South America.
+OC and BC emissions mirror this image broadly, but - 75 with substantially more widespread increases especially over more regions in East Asia, Africa, and also South America.
 All considered aerosol species show increasing trends in emissions for high latitudes of both hemispheres.
-The updates of CEDS emissions (Elguindi et al., 2020) show that more recent evidence points to even stronger decline in SO2 emissions in the second part of the last decade and the BC and OC trends are showing a decline rather than increase, especially in China (see also Kanaya et al., 2020).
+The updates of CEDS emissions (Elguindi et al., 2020) show that more recent evidence points to even stronger decline in SO_2 emissions in the second part of the last decade and the BC and OC trends are showing a decline rather than increase, especially in China (see also Kanaya et al., 2020).
 These are further discussed in Elguindi et al. (2020).

-3 Changes in aerosol abundance
+80 3 Changes in aerosol abundance

 The emission trends are reflected in observations of aerosol abundance.
 Due to their short lifetime, it is expected that regional trends in emissions are also reflected by regional trends in concentrations that are somewhat smoothed out spatially, in case of typically prevailing wind directions mostly leewards.
-Trends in surface concentrations from in situ observations were found to show the expected trends in a global compilation (Collaud Coen et al., 2020) for sulfate and PM2.5, and specifically so for the declining trends over Europe (Stjern et al., 2011; Aas et al., 2019) and North America (Jongeward et al., 2016; Aas et al., 2019), and the first increasing, then decreasing behaviour over China (Zheng et al., 2018; Aas et al., 2019).
+Trends in surface concentrations from in situ observations were found to show the expected trends in a global compilation (Collaud Coen et al., 2020) for sulfate and PM2.5, and specifically for the declining trends over Europe (Stjern et al., 2011; Aas et al., 2019) and North America (Jongeward et al., 2016; Aas et al.,

+2019), and the first increasing, then decreasing behaviour over China (Zheng et al., 2018; Aas et al., 2019).